rennykurniasari/student_classification/README.md

 This project follows a comprehensive methodology that involves data preprocessing and the application of various machine learning models to achieve the objective of predicting student subscription upgrades.

 ## Key Components
-1.   **Data Preprocessing**
+1.   **Data Preprocessing**<br>
     *   **Removing Outliers:** Identify and eliminate data points that deviate significantly from the norm to ensure model accuracy and reliability.
     *   **Checking for Multicollinearity:** Assess and address multicollinearity issues among predictor variables to enhance model interpretability.
     *   **Dealing with NaN Values:** Handle missing data through imputation or removal to maintain the integrity of the dataset.
     *   **Splitting the Data:** Divide the dataset into training and testing sets to evaluate model performance effectively.
     *   **Encoding the Data:** Convert categorical variables into a numerical format, ensuring compatibility with machine learning algorithms.

 3.   **Logistic Regression Model**
 <br>Apply logistic regression, a widely-used classification algorithm, to predict the likelihood of students upgrading to a paid subscription.